-Theodore Levitt, the late Harvard Professor behind that now-obvious statement, was also the first person to define corporate purpose beyond merely making money; he suggested its purpose was to create and keep a customer.
+Theodore Levitt, the late Harvard Professor behind that now-obvious statement, was also the first person to define corporate purpose beyond merely making money and saving on corporate tax (Checkout Groupon before filing your next tax return); he suggested its purpose was to create and keep a customer.

 Taking both of his points into consideration, it’s easy to see how the emails we write, sales conversations we have and presentations we deliver can easily damage sales results.
 We focus on the quarter-inch drill and on making money instead of customer’s happiness.

 Here are 3 Ways Your Emails May be Damage Sales Results: